Decision Guide11 min read

 Then reality intrudes.
 Within 6–12 months, the scope has grown to include:

-- Multi-tenant support if MSPs are in the channel — 6–10 weeks.
+• Multi-tenant support if partners manage multiple client accounts — 6–10 weeks.

-- Reporting and analytics with partner-facing dashboards and exec-facing rollups — 4–8 weeks.
+• Reporting and analytics with partner-facing dashboards and owner-facing rollups — 4–8 weeks.

 Sum: 12+ months of focused engineering, before any maintenance work begins.